The Oregon Health Plan: A Policy Placebo

 Fostering provider participation.
 Initial hopes for broad participation by providers have been dashed by the pullout of larger managed care providers and a shrinking pool of providers willing to accept Oregon Health Plan enrollees as new patients.
 With the pullout of many managed care providers, some of the promised cost savings vanished.

-The Oregon Health Plan was a bold experiment that never delivered on its promises.
-Understanding this failure is all the more important with gubernatorial candidate John Kitzhaber’s announcement that he wants to apply the Plan’s rationing approach to provision of other state social services.*
+Anyone who has taken a science class knows that some experiments succeed and some experiments fail.
+The Oregon Health Plan was a bold experiment that never delivered on the promises of its promoters.
+For this reason, the Oregon Health Plan now shares the same fate as the state’s bold experiment with urban growth restrictions: widely studied, but never imitated.
+Today, the Oregon Health Plan serves as a warning to those with ambitious goals of simultaneously expanding coverage, controlling costs and keeping providers.
+The lessons are all the more important with gubernatorial candidate John Kitzhaber’s announcement that he wants to apply the Oregon Health Plan’s rationing approach to provision of other state social services.*

 *See Harry Esteve, “John Kitzhaber’s budget plan would put brakes on social service, prison spending,” The Oregonian, September 8, 2010.